eellak/gsoc2019-diyrobot/3D_designs/README.md

-# Designs of the DIY-Robot kit
+# The designs of the DIY-Robot kit

 Here you can find all the stl files fro the kit also images and instructions of all parts.